 So what is the anchoring effect?

 The anchoring effect is a cognitive distortion to which all human beings are subject when they need to make decisions.
 It was explored for the first time in the 1960s by psychologists Daniel Kahneman and Amos Tversky.
-It occurs when people find themselves having to assign a value to an unknown quantity and to do so, they start from the first value that is made available, and that is it placed in their minds like an anchor.
+It occurs when people find themselves having to assign a value to an unknown quantity, and to do so, they start from the first value that is made available and that is placed in their minds like an anchor.
 It is, therefore, the tendency to be influenced by the first information that is offered to us when we find ourselves having to make a decision.
 This first information takes the name of ‘anchor.’
 This means that our judgment very often depends on the first point of reference set for us.

 What links the anchoring effect to a commercial negotiation?

 The anchoring effect occurs in people’s minds on different occasions and situations.
 But let’s focus on developing a commercial negotiation.
 If we analyze the process of purchasing a good or service, especially in the B2B context, it is based on commercial trading: a negotiation.
 The seller starts by proposing a price, and from here begins the negotiation phase between the seller and the potential buyer, in which both try to close the deal most advantageously for them.